yoyoberenguer/Cobra/README.md

 The game works on most platforms (windows, linux) Architectures such as i686, x86_64, win32

-To run Cobra on win32 you will have to extend to 4G the memory limit used by python.exe
+To run Cobra on win32, you will have to extend to 4G the memory limit used by the python.exe process.

 Locate the executable editbin.exe from the VC\Tools\MSVC folder and run
 ```